Afro-Portuguese people: 21st century

-After a hiatus due to the 2008 Global recession, immigration increased again starting in mid-2010s.
-African immigrants have always be an important fraction of the total immigrant population, especially those coming from former colonies.
+After a hiatus due to the 2008 global recession, immigration increased again starting in mid-2010s.
+African immigrants have always been an important fraction of the total immigrant population, especially those coming from former Portuguese colonies.

 In 2015, Francisca Van Dunem (Angolan-Portuguese) became the first black Portuguese minister in the Portuguese government.
-Since the inauguration of Portuguese democracy, 6 Portuguese people of African descent have been elected MPs.
-As of today, the only MP of African descent is jurist and politician Romualda Fernandes.
+From the inauguration of Portuguese democracy until 2024, 6 Portuguese people of African descent had been elected MPs.

 In recent years, a renewed interest towards immigration to Portugal has emerged, particularly in Portuguese-speaking African countries and for study purposes.
 For instance, the number of students coming from a Portuguese-speaking African country has increased by 170% from 2017 to 2022.
 Moreover, as Portugal started returning tuition fees to those who come to study and then stay in the country to work student visas are in high demand.

 In early 2023, Portugal regularized around 113,000 CPLP citizens residing illegally in the country, with PALOP citizens having their status legalized numbering around 20,000.

 Immigrants from non-Lusophone countries in Africa

-In recent years, Afro-Portuguese immigration has emerged from non-Lusophone African countries, such as Kenya, South Africa, The Gambia and Ghana/ Around 3,000 Nigerians are thought to be living in Portugal and they are generally well integrated apart from a recent problem of marriages of convenience aiming at legalizing immigrants seeking an EU residence permit.
+In recent years, Afro-Portuguese immigration has emerged from non-Lusophone African countries, such as Kenya, South Africa, The Gambia and Ghana.
+In 2021, 866 Nigerians lived in Portugal.
 Since the Russian invasion of Ukraine some Nigerians have also started arriving in Portugal from Eastern Europe.
 The small community from Mali is well integrated and characterized by their staying legally in the country, contrarily to what happens in other European nations.

 Other recently arrived immigrants include refugees (e.g. Sudan, South Sudan, Eritrea, Nigeria and Somalia) as well as investors (e.g. Uganda, Namibia, Nigeria and Kenya).